-We have a designated section of our 'pupil intranet' where students can access the electronic support packages that we use in school such as IDL and Units of Sound.
+We have a designated section of our 'pupil intranet' where students can access the electronic support packages that we use in school such as Lexonik.

 E) Remote education for self-isolating students

 Where individual students need to self-isolate but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
 This is due to the challenges of teaching students both at home and in school.